yuk068/Gomoku/README.md

 Classic Gomoku (5 in a row) with bots.

-How to play: Each players take turn to place their stone on a 19 x 19 Go board, Black goes first, who ever make the first 5 in a row wins.
+How to play: Each players take turn to place their stone on a 19 x 19 (and 15 x 15) Go board, Black goes first, who ever make the first 5 in a row wins.
 Similar to TicTacToe or Caro.
 Stones once placed cannot be removed.
 No additional limitation.

 ## Configuration setup: